 - Obtain proof of citizenship such as a certified copy of your birth certificate (from the state where you were born), a Consular report of birth abroad, an expired passport, or naturalization certificate.

-- Have two passport pictures made at a local merchant (check yellow pages).
+- Have two passport pictures taken at a local vendor.
 If you are traveling to countries that require a Visa, you will need additional photos for it.
 Companies like Travisa or GenVisa can expedite passport or Visa processing for you.

-- Complete online passport application from State Department website or Download PDF forms to complete, print, and mail in to State Deptartment.
+- Complete the online passport application from the State Department website or download PDF forms to complete, print, and mail into the State Department.

 - Age 16 and older (first time): The passport application fee is $110.
 The execution fee is $25.
 The total is $135.